jsoulet/react-native-swipe-cards/README.md

 ## react-native-swipe-cards

-Testing react native on a Tinder like component
+Test `react-native` and `expo` development via an app that merge Tinder and Snapchat interactions

 ### Roadmap

-[ ] Fix blinking card after swipe
+- [ ] Fix blinking card after swipe
-[ ] Split code base into components
+- [ ] Split code base into components
-[ ] Plug the app to an API
+- [ ] Plug the app to an API
-[ ] Capture image from Camera
+- [ ] Capture image from Camera
-[ ] Send image
+- [ ] Send image